securefolderfs-community/SecureFolderFS/README.md

 You can update existing localization strings by heading to our *[Crowdin project page](https://crowdin.com/project/securefolderfs)*.
 To add a new language to the list, please request it to be added *[here](https://github.com/securefolderfs-community/SecureFolderFS/issues/50)*.
 New translations will be synced periodically to the main repository.

-The option to translate SecureFolderFS is currently in the works.
-Soon, you will be able to create localizations for SecureFolderFS.
-We aim to enable translations in Beta3.
-Please check back regularly for updates!

 ## Contributing

 We welcome all contributors!
 Whether you want to suggest a new feature or report a bug, you can open a new *[Issue or Feature Request](https://github.com/securefolderfs-community/SecureFolderFS/issues/new/choose)*.
 Take a look at our *[Contributing Guidelines](CONTRIBUTING.md)* to learn about best practices when creating a new Pull Request.